Chemistry Research Group

 Synthetic inorganic chemistry

-Our research encompass inorganic and materials chemistry, focusing on the synthesis and characterisation of phosphorus and sulfur compounds and their applications in nanotechnology and biological sciences.
+Our research encompasses inorganic and materials chemistry, focusing on the synthesis and characterisation of phosphorus and sulfur compounds and their applications in nanotechnology and biological sciences.

 Catalyst design through database mining and computational chemistry

 Organometallic homogeneous catalysis is the workhorse of fine chemical synthesis.
 The shear variety and high level of tunability means these catalytic complexes have found application in pharmaceuticals, agrochemicals manufacture and beyond.
 Even with all the interest in organometallic complexes, the holy grail of 'designer catalysts' is still some way off.
 Hemi-labile ligands are particularly interesting as, due to their inherent flexibility, they have the ability to control the number of coordination sites around the metal centre.
 Understanding and manipulating this flexibility can lead to new reaction pathways and novel products.

 Research has allowed the development of a large variety of organic compounds, with the potential therapeutic activity in a number of chronic inflammatory diseases.
 In addition, a number of compounds with anti-microbial activity are also under development.
 The synthetic programme is focussed on a number of categories of compounds.

 This involves the physical organic study of fundamental small molecules including proton transfers and oxidations.
 Larger molecules can equate to more complex reaction mechanisms, so our work involves the synthesis and study of simple systems that try to isolate individual components of such mechanisms.
 This has included control of reaction pathways with protonation/deprotonation and directing reaction outcomes and catalysis with hydrogen bonding.
 These projects involve the timely syntheses of model substrates and catalysts twined with the study of their kinetic, thermodynamic and structural properties.